 Suits Me® Prepaid Debit Card

 At Suits Me®, we like to think we offer something a bit different.
-Our main priority is financial inclusion – meaning we believe in providing banking for everyone, regardless of their financial position, personal circumstances or credit score.
+Our main priority is financial inclusion – meaning we believe in providing a solution for everyone, regardless of their financial position, personal circumstances or credit score.

-Once you’ve opened your Suits Me® account (which takes ten minutes!) you will have access to great banking facilities including:
+Once you’ve opened your Suits Me® account (which only takes ten minutes!) you will have access to great banking-like facilities including:

 - A contactless Mastercard® debit card, accepted at millions of locations worldwide,

-- The ability to manage your money on the go using your secure online banking facility and mobile banking app,
+- The ability to manage your money on the go using your secure online account and mobile app,

 - Make payments, transfers, or check your balance and spending.

 - You’ll even gain access to our exclusive cashback reward programme where you’ll automatically receive discounts into your account when you shop with some top UK retailers.